biodatlab/autoimplantpipe/README.md

   <img width="600px" title="End-to-end autoimplant pipeline" alt="End-to-end autoimplantpipe" src="images/pipeline.png">
 </p>

-This is a repository for the paper _"An End-to-End Pipeline for Automatic Patient-Specific Cranial Implant Design:
+This is a repository for the project _"An End-to-End Pipeline for Automatic Patient-Specific Cranial Implant Design:
 From CT Scans to Titanium Implants"_.
+We aim to make the repository as an easy starter for performing Autoimplant.
+Please see our paper [_"CraNeXt: Automatic Reconstruction of Skull Implants With Skull Categorization Technique"_](https://ieeexplore.ieee.org/document/10559595) and model at [guitared/Cranext](https://github.com/guitared/Cranext) if you want to see recent development from the lab.

 The repository contains the following implementations:

 1. **Automatic skull segmentation** predicts 3D skulls from a given CT Scans in grayscale
 2. **Autoimplant** predicts complete skull from a defective skull